 C-DES-9 Landscaping.
 Ensure that required landscaping uses native species of trees and plants and avoids using non-native, invasive trees and plants.
 (See also Biological Resources Policy C-BIO-6: Invasive Plants, which may require the removal of any non-native invasive plant species).
-[Adapted from Unit II New Development and Land Use Policy 6.d., p.
-209]

 C-DES-10 Prohibition of Gated Communities.
 Prohibit the establishment of gated communities.
-[Adapted from CWP Policy DES 3.c. p.
-3-65]

-C-DES-II MinimizationAvoidance of Fuel Modification.
+C-DES-II Avoidance of Fuel Modification.
 Site and design new development to avoid required initial and future fuel modification and brush clearance in general, and to avoid such activities within ESHAs and ESHA buffers, in order to avoid habitat disturbance or destruction, removal or modification of natural vegetation, and irrigation of natural areas.

-(See also Policies C-BIO-3, C-BIO-19 and C-BIO-24 (ESHA, Wetland, Stream Buffers), C-BIO-4 (Protect Major Vegetation) and C-EH-x (Standards for Development Subject to Fire Hazards).
-Vegetation
+(See also Policies C-BIO-3, C-BIO-18 and C-BIO-23 (ESHA, Wetland, Stream Buffers), C-BIO-4 (Protect Major Vegetation) and C-EH-9 (Standards for Development Subject to Fire Hazards).